WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 *You want to track when users click on the button, and you have 2 event listeners, one on button, and one on #container.*

-*Click on a child element will always propagate to its parents, unless you stop the propagation (see later).*
+*Click on a child element will always propagate to its parents, unless you stop the propagation.*

 *Those event listeners will be called in order, and this order is determined by the event bubbling/capturing model used.*